Stay right here for our final news roundup and information overload.

 What about California 22?

-Uh that's the uh I think it's Vellato, I'm not sure how to say the name properly.
+I'm not sure how to say the name properly.

-Uh he uh he was up by five the last time I looked, but there still was a lot of outstanding votes.
+He was up by five the last time I looked, but there still was a lot of outstanding votes.

-Hey, listen, you're gonna love Mantis X. It is high-tech, affordable, uh easy to use system.
+Hey, listen, you're going to love Mantis X.

-Uh by the way, it's used by the military, it's used by the best shooters in the entire world to do dry fire practice.
+It's used by the best shooters in the entire world to do dry fire practice.

-If you believe in the second amendment, you do have a responsibility to be a responsible gun owner, and that means you have to be proficient in the use of your firearm.
+If you believe in the Second Amendment, you do have a responsibility to be a responsible gun owner, and that means you have to be proficient in the use of your firearm.

-Now, the great thing about Mantis X, you just attach it to your firearm, you connect with an app on your smartphone, it gives you instant feedback on your shooting techniques, what you're doing right, what you're doing wrong, and how to correct it.
+It gives you instant feedback on your shooting techniques, what you're doing right, what you're doing wrong, and how to correct it.

 Linda, how are you doing with yours?

-Like, I'm at home with Liam and I am showing him gun safety, how to use a gun safely, how to practice, you know, all the precautions you take.
+I mean, first of all, I want to tell you that one of the best parts about this, and I strongly advise for moms, like I'm at home with Liam, and I am showing him gun safety, how to use a gun safely, how to practice, you know, all the precautions you take.

 And yes, I am doing better now.

-I started out at nearly a hundred.
+I started out at nearly 100.

-I know you love this.
+You love this.

 This is your favorite part of this ad.